Brand Hong Kong

 A:

 If your employer is a Hong Kong company but you only rendered services in Hong Kong during visits not exceeding a total of 60 days during the year of assessment, your salaries income for that year will be wholly exempt from tax.
 However, if you were present in Hong Kong for more than 60 days and had rendered services in Hong Kong during the relevant year of assessment, your income is wholly taxable.
-If you had rendered services in the Mainland and paid Individual Income Tax in the Mainland in respect of the income for such services, that part of your income can be excluded when computing the income chargeable to Hong Kong Salaries Tax.
+If you have paid Individual Income Tax in the Mainland on the income derived from services rendered in Mainland, you can claim relief by way of tax credit in respect of tax paid in Mainland under section 50 of the Inland Revenue Ordinance.

-If you wish to claim exemption from Salaries Tax, you are still required to enter the gross amount of your income in Box no. 22 and then enter the amount of income you wish to exclude from charge in Box no. 26 of Part 4.1 of the Tax Return - Individuals.
-Do not forget to provide supporting details and evidence (such as the tax receipts issued by the Mainland tax authorities, table showing the dates of arrival and departure from Hong Kong) in Section 4 of the Appendix to the Tax Return - Individuals.
+If you wish to claim the above relief, you are required to put a "" in Box no. 6 of Part 2, then enter the gross amount of your income in Box no. 29 of Part 4.1 of the Tax Return - Individuals.
+Do not forget to provide details and supporting evidence (such as the tax receipts issued by the Mainland tax authorities, and detailed computation of amounts for which relief is sought) in Section 3 of the Appendix of the Tax Return - Individuals.

 My employer provides me with a place of residence.
-How should I report "Total value of ALL places of residence provided" (Box no. 29) in Part 4.2 of Tax Return - Individuals?
+How should I report "Total value of ALL places of residence provided" (Box no. 36) in Part 4.2 of Tax Return - Individuals and complete Section 5 of the Appendix?

 A: